wavefrontHQ/docs/pages/doc/accounts.md

 {% include note.html content="It's possible that [access to dashboards and alerts](access.html#how-access-control-works) is limited." %}

-- **New User Permissions:** Users with Accounts, Groups & Roles permission can view and modify new user default permissions from the Organization Settings menu item available from gear icon.
+- **New User Permissions:** Users with Accounts, Groups & Roles permission can view and modify new user default permissions from the Organization Settings menu item that is available from gear icon.
 These permissions *do not* apply to service accounts.
-- **New User Default Groups:** Users with Accounts, Groups & Roles permission can set up a default groups for new users from the Organization Settings menu item available from the gear icon.
+- **New User Default Groups:** Users with Accounts, Groups & Roles permission can set up a default groups for new users from the Organization Settings menu item that is available from the gear icon.
 All new user accounts get all permissions assigned to the default user groups.
 These permissions *do not* apply to service accounts.

 ## Service Accounts